etrepum/kvc/README.md

 A common use case for kvc is to quickly access one or more deep values in decoded JSON, or some other nested data structure.
 It can also help with some aggregate operations.
-It solves similar problems that you might want to use a tool like XPath or jQuery for, but it is far simpler but strictly less powerful.
+It solves similar problems that you might want to use a tool like XPath or jQuery for, but it is far simpler and strictly less powerful.

 The following common Erlang data structures are supported: